Fluffy and Moist Red Velvet Bundt Cake

-In a large bowl of a hand or stand mixer, cream the cream cheese, butter, and confectioners sugar on low speed.
+- In a large bowl of a hand or stand mixer, cream the cream cheese, butter, and confectioners sugar on low speed.
 Do not mix this on a higher speed or the confectioners sugar will blow up into your face.
-Do you want that?
-No.

 It’s not firm enough to hold a piping shape but it doesnt really drizzle either.

-To decorate I poured the icing into a sandwich zip top bag and snipped off the end, then went around the cake piping the lines over it.
+To frost I poured the icing into a sandwich zip top bag and snipped off the end, then went around the cake piping the lines over it.

-Another thing you can do is too take some crumbs from the cake, and then sprinkle them over the frosting for a fun decoration.
+- Take some crumbs from the cake and sprinkle them over the frosting for a fun decoration.